GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     ls
     ```

-    - You should see a directory names `/scripting_workshop`
+    - You should see a directory named `/scripting_workshop`

 !!! code-compare "Quick Check"
     If you do not have the workshop directory, you can copy it using the command: `cp -r  /nesi/project/nesi02659/scripting_workshop/ ~`